This post may include affiliate links; see our disclosure policy.

 5 from 1 review

-Miso butter is a rich, savory condiment that works on rice, pasta, fish, and more!
+Miso butter is a rich, savory condiment that pairs well with rice, pasta, fish, and more!
 It adds a boost of umami to everything it touches.

 • Author: Sonja Overhiser